Baton Rouge, Louisiana: Education

 Baton Rouge is home to many universities.
-Louisiana State University and Agricultural and Mechanical College, generally known as Louisiana State University or LSU, is a public, coeducational university that is the flagship campus of the Louisiana State University System.
+Louisiana State University and Agricultural and Mechanical College, generally known as Louisiana State University or LSU, is a public university that is the flagship campus of the Louisiana State University System.
 LSU is Louisiana's largest university, with over 30,000 students and 1,300 full-time faculty members.
 Southern University and A&M College, generally known as Southern University or SU, is the flagship institution of the Southern University System, the nation's only historically black land-grant university system.
 SU is the largest HBCU and second-oldest public university in Louisiana.

 Virginia College opened in October 2010 and offers students training in areas such as cosmetology, business, health, and medical billing.
 Franciscan Missionaries of Our Lady University is an independent Catholic institution also in the Baton Rouge medical district that has programs in nursing, health sciences, humanities, behavioral sciences, and arts and sciences.
 It has an associated hospital, Our Lady of the Lake Regional Medical Center.
 Tulane University planned to open a satellite medical school at Baton Rouge General's Mid City Campus in 2011.

 Southeastern Louisiana University School of Nursing is located in the medical district on Essen Lane in Baton Rouge.
 Southeastern offers traditional baccalaureate and master's degree programs, as well as LPN and RN to BSN articulation.
 Baton Rouge Community College is an open-admission, two-year post-secondary public community college, established on June 28, 1995.
 The college settled into a permanent location in 1998.
 The college's enrollment is more than 8,000 students.
 The Pennington Biomedical Research Center houses 48 laboratories and 19 core research facilities.